Clarence High School (India): Houses

 The house system is a feature common to Public schools in India (based on an equivalent system in England).
 The Houses distribute a school community into smaller, more personal units, and thereby build a sense of loyalty and competition.
 Traditionally there were three houses: Barton, Redwood, and Theobald.
 Their team colors are green, red, and blue respectively.
 Wilcox, a new fourth house was made with the team color yellow.
 Their mottoes are: "Never Despair" for the Barton house, "Ad Astra" for the Redwood house (Aim for the stars in Latin), "Never Give In" for the Theobald house, and "Press Onward" for the Wilcox house.
 The Kindergarten children also belong to one of the above houses.

 Controversy

-In April 2022, the school was in the midst of a controversy for forcing all students including non christians to carry bible in their school bags.
+In April 2022, the school was in the midst of a controversy for allegedly forcing all students including non-Christian students to carry bible in their school bags.
 Few Hindu organizations called this a violation of Supreme Court guidelines and violation of Article 25.
 Following this the state government announced its intent to inspect the curriculum being taught by Christian educational institutes in the state.
-The school defended saying this was not a new practice and students were taught the bible as any other subject textbooks.
+The school defended saying this was not a new practice and students were taught the bible as any other subject textbooks, which past alumni verified and defended as well.